Dry Needling Twin Oaks, MO

 Some Twin Oaks, MO patients obtain immediate relief, while others will need two or three sessions.
 Rest assured, all of our patients eventually see improvements.

-This is a common misconception, but no. Acupuncture is a traditional Chinese medical technique, practiced for thousands of years, that seeks to balance a person’s “life force.”
-Dry needling is based on Western medicine and has only gained traction in the last couple decades.
+This is a common misconception, but no. Acupuncture is an ancient Chinese medical technique that seeks to align a patient’s “life force.”
+Dry needling is based on Western medicine and has only reached widespread appeal in the last two or three decades.

 Will My Insurance Cover Dry Needling?

-Insurance plans all vary, so we can’t know until we look at your personal plan.
-At Axes, we believe everyone should have access to the effective and evidence-backed physical therapy they need to live without pain and get back to the active lifestyle they’re accustomed to.
-If it’s easiest for you, we can contact your insurance company and determine if physical therapy is included in your coverage.
+That depends on your specific insurance plan.
+At Axes, we believe everyone deserves the professional, personalized, and proven treatment plans they need to live without pain and get back to the active lifestyle they’re accustomed to.
+We are more than happy to call your insurance company and determine if physical therapy is included in your coverage.

 Some of the other services we offer in Twin Oaks, MO are: